Nonprofit Executive Compensation, Setting Nonprofit Salaries

-And when charity watchdog groups disclose these numbers with public and a few souls raise their concerns, the kind of Miss Betsy Brill, publish defensive articles in nation’s economic papers like Forbes to tone down the criticisms.
-In her article for Forbes Magazine, titled “Nonprofit CEOs Are Worth Every Dime”, Miss Brill goes on and on to why these thieves are entitled to public donations that were intended for a different purpose than buying another Rolls-Royce:
+And when charity watchdog groups disclose these pay numbers with public and a few souls raise their concerns, the kind of Miss Betsy Brill, publish defensive articles in nation’s economic papers like Forbes to tone down the criticisms.
+In her article for Forbes Magazine, titled “Nonprofit CEOs Are Worth Every Dime”, Miss Brill goes on and on to why these nonprofit thieves are entitled to public donations that were intended for a charitable purpose rather than buying another Rolls-Royce:

 “…critics may cause donors to question–or even to pull back–their charitable giving at a time when nonprofits are struggling to meet an increased demand for services in the face of government cutbacks and dwindling private support.”

 For many years prior to the market collapse of 2008, over-fed, over-paid, white-color financial analysts told us the very same thing, “AIG is doing wonderful, Lehman Brothers is at the top of its game.
 Don’t fear, invest, buy this, give them your money…” And when the economy collapsed and 700 billion dollars came out of the taxpayers’ pockets to bail out these criminals, these very same analysts justified their deceptiveness by saying that what they said was “just an opinion”.

-The nonprofit entities are not that different from for-profits either.
+Tax exempt nonprofit organizations or a charity is no different from a for-profit entity.
 Where there is money, there will be always greed.
 Where there is money, there will be also power, and mankind is prone to abuse both.
-In for-profit corporations, the share holders and investors question the executives on how their money is being played, but in nonprofit world, the faith of the donors are in hands of a few volunteers and more often than not, the organization’s CEO holds a dictatorial power over the governing body and the board of directors.
+In for-profit corporations, the share holders and investors question the executives on how their money is being spent, but in nonprofits, the faith of the donors are in hands of it’s board, a few volunteers, and more often than not, the organization’s CEO holds a dictatorial power over the governing body and the board of directors.

-The only difference is that when a for-profit corporation goes bankrupt, shareholders and investors lose money and their outcry makes the evening news, but when a nonprofit organization goes under, there is no one to take the hit.
+The only difference is that when a for-profit corporation goes bankrupt, shareholders and investors lose money and their outcry makes the evening news, but when a tax exempt nonprofit organization goes under, there is no one to take the hit, not even it’s board.
 Donors give less than a shit – hey, they gave the money away in the first place – and in most cases they don’t even want to know where their money goes as long as the organization has a picture of a skinny black baby or a woman with one breast cutoff on the header of their website.